rviannaoliveira/DynamicView/README.md

 https://github.com/GustavoHSSantorio (We worked in the initial solution)

-Thanks to these repositories that made me think of new ideas to generate a new library version
+Thanks to these repositories that made I think in new ideas to generate a new library version

 ## **License**